F0lak/dm_open_ref/ref/proc/step_to.md

 +   1 on success; 0 otherwise.
 <!-- -->
 **Args:**
-+   Ref+ A mob or obj.
++   Ref: A mob or obj.
-+   Trg+ An object on the map.
++   Trg: An object on the map.
-+   Min+ The minimum distance between Ref and Trg before movement halts.
++   Min: The minimum distance between Ref and Trg before movement halts.
-+   Speed+ Speed to move, in pixels.
++   Speed: Speed to move, in pixels.
 0 uses Ref.step_size.

 Move Ref on a path to the location Trg, taking obstacles into